jamescarlyle/jamescarlyle.github.io/_posts/2015-07-21-what-is-a-smart-contract.md

 title:  "What is a Smart Contract?"
 ---

 I'm spending quite a lot of time experimenting with [Smart Contracts](https://en.wikipedia.org/wiki/Smart_contract) on the [Ethereum](https://www.ethereum.org/) platform.
-There are many definitions for smart contracts: my favorite recollection (from [Richard Brown](http://gendal.me)) is
+There are many definitions for smart contracts: my favorite (from recollection, [Richard Brown](http://gendal.me)) is

 > A smart contract is one where the control of assets is managed by a computer

 Upon reflection, I think this would include all ***Coin protocols.
-Below, I am using the term "Smart Contracts" below in the sense that they exist on Ethereum, and have tried to capture what makes them special for me:
+I am using the term "Smart Contracts" below in the sense that they exist on Ethereum, and have tried to capture what makes them special for me:

 Features
 ========